alphagov/govuk-developer-docs/source/manual/setting-up-new-mirror.html.md

 > **warning**
 >
 > Even if you do intend to restrict traffic handled by the load balancer
-> to :443 (HTTPS), you must include the http directive in order for the
+> to :443 (HTTPS), you must include the HTTP directive in order for the
 > load balancing rules to be accepted properly.

 ## DNS configuration